'Woman, life, freedom': Women from Iran's conservative province join anti-hijab protests

 Since the crackdown, at least 128 people have been killed in Sistan-Baluchistan

-Black-clad women from Iran's conservative region, Sistan-Baluchistan province have joined nationwide protests sparked by Mahsa Amini's death.
+In a noteworthy development, black-clad women from Iran's conservative region, Sistan-Baluchistan province, have also joined nationwide protests sparked by the custodial death of the 22-year-old woman Mahsa Amini in September.

-The women-led protest began in mid-September after Mahsa Amini, 22, died after her arrest in Tehran over her inappropriate dress code.
+The women-led protest began in mid-September after Mahsa Amini, 22, died after her arrest by morality police in Tehran over her inappropriate dress.

 Videos were posted online showing several women in the Zahedan holding banners saying, "Woman, life, freedom."

-IHR director Mahmood Ammiry-Moghaddam on Friday said that protests in Zahedan said that protest in province is 'rare.'
-He added that the ongoing protests in the country are a beginning of a revolution of dignity in Iran.
+Director of the NGO, Iran Human Rights, Mahmood Ammiry-Moghaddam on Friday said that protests in Zahedan province are 'rare' and mark a big shift.
+He added that the ongoing protests in the country are a beginning of a revolution for dignity in Iran.

-Women and minorities who are regarded as a second class were empowered by these rallies to demand human rights.
+Women and minorities, who are regarded as a second class, were empowered by these rallies to demand human rights, he added.

 Baluchi women also took part in the protest as they are considered to be the 'most oppressed.'